alx2009/K197Control/README.md

 ### Calculating the mesurement result

-The K197 send the measurement result as a 21 bit unsigned binary number which is proportional but different from the absolute displayed value.
+The K197 send the measurement result as a 21 bit unsigned binary number which is proportional but different from the measured value.

 Some definitions used in the following:
 - measurement value is the value of the measurement, including sign and decimal point.